As much as we look forward to holiday parties and dinners, many of us suspect we’ll overindulge and gain weight.

 Eggnog and other holiday beverages can add a huge number of calories.
 Offer your guests plenty of low-cal beverages such as diet soda, sparkling water, or a low-calorie punch.

 Alcohol releases inhibitions and can increase hunger.
+That's a combination that can lead to eating more than you planned.
 So do yourself and guests a favor: Offer simple alcohol choices such as wine and beer without the heavy cocktail mixers.
+And make sure you have mocktails or other no-alcohol options for those who don't drink.

 10. Plan and Scan to Avoid Holiday Weight Gain

-“In anticipation that you will be eating and drinking more than usual, try to trim your calories and make sure you fit in fitness everyday so you can enjoy a ‘controlled’ feast without the guilt” says Joan Salge Blake, MS, RD, clinical assistant professor, Boston University and American Dietetic Association spokeswoman.
+“In anticipation that you will be eating and drinking more than usual, try to trim your calories and make sure you fit in fitness everyday so you can enjoy a ‘controlled’ feast without the guilt” says Joan Salge Blake, MS, RD, clinical assistant professor at Boston University.

 “Scan the buffet and fill your plate with foods that are simply prepared, without sauces or fried, sit down and take your time to taste and savor every bite,” she says.
 Resist the urge to go back for more by waiting at least 20 minutes for your brain to register that you are comfortably full.
 If you are still hungry, eat more vegetables and drink water.